goldshtn/linux-tracing-workshop/bpf-nodeblocked.md

 #### Task 2: Collect Off-CPU Stacks with `offcputime`

-The `offcputime` from [BCC](https://github.com/iovisor/bcc) can collect off-CPU stacks for your application's threads, and aggregate them in a way suitable for flame graph generation or direct browsing.
+The `offcputime` tool from [BCC](https://github.com/iovisor/bcc) can collect off-CPU stacks for your application's threads, and aggregate them in a way suitable for flame graph generation or direct browsing.
 Run the following command in a root shell:

 ```
 # offcputime -p $(pgrep -n node) -f > folded.stacks